Rohanpatel512/ToDo-Web-Application/README.md

   throughout the day!

 # Features:
- Sign-in feature -  When user signs in, their information is saved into database.<\br>
+ Sign-in feature -  When user signs in, their information is saved into database.<br/>
- Login-feature - When user logs in, the program checks if they've created an account by searching through the database.<\br>
+ Login-feature - When user logs in, the program checks if they've created an account by searching through the database.<br/>
- Save feature - Once user logs out their list will be saved for the next time they log in.<\br>
+ Save feature - Once user logs out their list will be saved for the next time they log in.<br/>